 In the event of a major injury, the first person to encounter the injuries shall summon others to notify the Webcor/Obayashi Field staff and provide the appropriate first-aid treatment if qualified.
 Any subcontractor or sub-subcontractor may dial 911 to request medical assistance.
-Emergency vehicles shall be directed to enter the Project at TBD site entrance.
+Emergency vehicles shall be directed to enter the Project at site entrance that will be determined as conditions change on the logistic map.